The Ultimate Guide to Gstaad

-Take a look at our definitive guide to Gstaad and discover everything you need to know to enjoy a luxury ski holiday in one of Switzerland's most glamorous resorts.
+Take a look at our definitive guide to Gstaad and discover everything you need to know to enjoy a luxury ski holiday in Gstaad, one of Switzerland's most glamorous resorts.

 Where is Gstaad?

-The village itself is extremely attractive with chalet-style architecture and ancient houses, some of which date back to the 14th century.
+The village itself is extremely charming with chalet-style architecture and ancient houses, some of which date back to the 14th century.
 The main promenade is car-free and has a dazzling array of designer shops from Prada and Ralph Lauren to Louis Vuitton and Hermes, yet the mood remains relaxed and friendly.
 You will also find fantastic homeware, jewellery, gadgets and of course, chocolate.

-Recommended hotels include the luxury boutique Ultima Gstaad and Gstaad Palace - both offer central locations, exceptional service and state-of-the-art facilities with seriously impressive spas.
+Recommended Gstaad hotels include the luxury boutique Ultima Gstaad and Gstaad Palace - both offer central locations, exceptional service and state-of-the-art facilities with seriously impressive spas.

-Biking is big in Gstaad and with 500 km of GPS tours for mountain bikers, road bikers and e-bikers, all levels can have a go.
+Biking in Gstaad is big and with 500 km of GPS tours for mountain bikers, road bikers and e-bikers, all levels can have a go.
 There are numerous climbing routes in the area as well as a rope park and climbing wall for those less experienced.

-This really is an outdoor paradise where you can be as energetic as you wish - paragliding, river rafting, beach volleyball, fishing and golfing are all options for getting out and about in fresh mountain air.
+Summer in Gstaad really is an outdoor paradise where you can be as energetic as you wish - paragliding, river rafting, beach volleyball, fishing and golfing are all options for getting out and about in fresh mountain air.
 However, relaxation is also taken very seriously here and there are a superb range of wellness offerings, including six specialised Wellness Hotels.